 The George H.W.
 Bush Carrier Strike Group has resumed strike missions against ISIS targets from eastern Mediterranean, the US Navy said in a statement at its website on June 6.
 The Raqqah storm is ongoing amid endless military strikes by the coalition airpower and artillery.
 The US Special Forces also play an important role in the operation.

 The Syrian Army Tiger Forces continued advancing against ISIS south of Maskanah and liberated the villages of Sulayhiyah, Khirbat al-Muftahiyah, Khirbat Muhsin, Khirbat al-Hassan, Khirbat as Sab and Tarfawi.
 Near the town of Ithriyah, government troops captured the area of Maksar ash Shamali.
 Summing up these developments, some experts say that the army and its allies may attempt to reach the Ithriyah-Tabqa road south of the SDF-held area.

 In the city of Deir Ezzor, government forces have repelled the ISIS advance in the Panorama Roundabout area and stabilized the defense line.
 However, the situation remains tense.

-Posted by South Front on June 7, 2017, With 1511 Reads Filed under WarZone.
+Posted by South Front on June 7, 2017, With 1535 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.